WAER: Sports

 The WAER sports staff is made up entirely of students, who report on home and away games.
 It provides daily sports updates as well as play-by-play for Syracuse University football, men's basketball, and men's lacrosse.
-A pregame show begins 30 minutes before each broadcast (Countdown to Kickoff, Tipoff, or Faceoff) with a halftime segment (Orange at the Half) and a postgame wrap-up (The Double Overtime).
-The Double Overtime, airs after every football, basketball, and lacrosse game.
+A pregame show begins 30 minutes before each broadcast (Countdown to Kickoff, Tipoff, or Faceoff) with a halftime segment (Orange at the Half) and a postgame wrap-up (Orange Overtime).
+The Double Overtime, a full-length postgame talk show, airs after every football, basketball, and lacrosse game.
+Sports Nite airs weekly on Friday nights.

 Music

 The music department is organized by Eric Cohen, multiple-time winner of National Jazz Programmer of the Year.
 Larry Hoyt is the longtime voice of Common Threads on WAER.
-Cora Thomas is the office supervisor and runs gospel music programming, as she maintains a Sunday morning show on WAER airing from 6-8AM.
+Cora Thomas is the office supervisor and runs gospel music programming.

 Partnership with WERW

-Since February 2010, WAER has partnered with Syracuse University's WERW 1570.
+Since February 2010, WAER has partnered with Syracuse University's WERW 1570 (later 1670).
 WERW is a student-run, free-format station, which returned to the air in 2017 after six years of only being available through iTunes radio.
 The partnership has resulted in a weekly, 3-hour show, called Real College Radio on WAER, which is hosted by alternating reps of a select cohort of WERW DJs.
 The genre is adult album alternative (AAA), and each DJ brings their own new flavor to the WAER offerings.